 Heaton Park

-North Manchester’s biggest park is home to Heaton Hall, a Grade I listed 18th century country house, a stunning boating lake and never-ending planes of greenery.
-Take the kids along to the free to enter Park Farm and Animal Centre where they will be introduced to animals ranging from chickens and goats, to pigs and alpacas.
+North Manchester’s biggest park is home to Heaton Hall, a Grade I listed 18th-century country house, a stunning boating lake and never-ending planes of greenery.
+Take the kids along to the free-to-enter Park Farm and Animal Centre where they will be introduced to animals ranging from chickens and goats to pigs and alpacas.
 Warm up with a cappuccino and a slice of cake at the Hidden Gem Coffee Shop or grab a bite at The Stables café.

 Heaton Park, Middleton Road, Manchester M25 2SW, Tel: 0161 773 1085